Meeting report: summary of Day 3 of the 2022 ISMPP Annual Meeting

 The first session on the final day of the meeting was an eagerly anticipated discussion about the development of GPP4, moderated by Lisa DeTora (Hofstra University) with panellists Faith DiBiasi (Otsuka), Laura Dormer (Future Science Group), and Eline Hanekamp (Excerpta Medica).
 All the speakers were GPP4 Steering Committee members.

 DeTora noted that the GPP4 manuscript was recently submitted for journal review: as such, the panellists were able to provide an overview of the document during this session.
 Reflecting on the GPP4 development process, DeTora noted that while negative attention surrounding the profession during the preparation of GPP3 guided its development, GPP4 has been written in a much more positive environment, as demonstrated by the coverage of ISMPP and the profession in the recent Advancements with Ted Danson segment.
 The profession is also growing year-on-year, with new people entering the industry and the scope of publication types expanding.
 DeTora explained some changes to the structure of GPP4 compared with GPP3, noting that GPP4 aims to provide a more detailed introduction to the field to make processes more understandable for stakeholders we work with, as well as to provide a platform for training new entrants to the profession.
+GPP4 clarifies that standard operating procedures (SOPs), policies, and team education are part of the role of the publication professional.
 To help with the day-to-day usability of GPP4, the structure is more unified across the document, with more accessible and digestible sections for different topics and stylistic changes to improve consistency and remove redundancies.
+DiBiasi noted that SOPs and policies should not require drastic updates in light of GPP4, but the structure should facilitate the refinement or development of SOPs for companies that do not have these in place already.
+GPP4 is not proscriptive, but should support publication professionals in their different contexts.

 A significant proportion of the audience had participated in reviewing GPP4, with 122 sets of comments received from ISMPP member groups and 38 sets of invited expert reviews.
 DeTora thanked reviewers for their valuable comments, many of which highlighted areas that required clarification, and all of which the GPP4 Steering Committee aimed to address.
 GPP4 aims to reflect what is best for the entire community, based on member input.
 Dormer also pointed out that, from the journal perspective, involvement in GPP4 development has been a very valuable process as it is important for publishers to be aware of guidelines so that their instructions for authors can be aligned.

-DeTora and the panellists then discussed some of the key topics that will be addressed in GPP4:
+DeTora and the panellists gave an overview of some of the key topics updated in GPP4:

 Publication guidelines roundtable session